Linting Custom Components with the REST endpoint

 }

 To follow along with this walkthrough, you can use any REST tool that can send POST requests with JSON request bodies.
-The examples that follow all show the request body that was sent to axe DevTools Linter and the JSON response body which shows the accessibility errors found by axe DevTools Linter.
+The following examples show the request body sent to axe DevTools Linter and the JSON response body, which shows the accessibility errors found by axe DevTools Linter.

 {